 15. CONCEPT OF FAMILY PROVISION

 18. PARTICULAR CLASSES OF APPLICANTS

 21. A STATUTORY HISTORY OF WILLS IN ENGLAND AND AUSTRALIA

 23. COSTS IN MATTERS INVOLVING DECEASED ESTATES

 Dal Pont, G E

-Gino Dal Pont is Professor, Faculty of Law, University of Tasmania.
+G E Dal Pont is Professor, Faculty of Law, University of Tasmania.
 He is a graduate of the University of Tasmania (LLD) and the University of Michigan (LLM), and is admitted to practice in New South Wales, as well as a Certified Practising Accountant.
-He has written widely in the areas of the legal profession and equity and trusts, in particular, including three books in the LexisNexis "black and silver" series.
-Professor Dal Pont is also General Editor of Halsbury's Laws of Australia, author of the New South Wales Solicitors Manual, and a regular columnist on legal ethics issues.
+He has written widely in the areas of the legal profession and equity and trusts, in particular, including four books in the LexisNexis "black and silver" series.
+Professor Dal Pont is also General Editor is Halsbury's Laws of Australia, author of the New South Wales Solicitors Manual, and a regular columnist on legal ethics issues.
 His teaching involves professional responsibility, trusts and tax.